nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 further break down how this interaction works.

 In each diagram, error handling has been simplified to keep the diagram brief.
-Generally, if a conditional check fails (i.e. if the selected `Programme` does not exist), a `ProgrammException` will be thrown and interrupt the command exeuction. `BuffBuddy` will print the appropiate error message based on the Exception and then wait for the next command.
+Generally, if a conditional check fails (i.e. if the selected `Programme` does not exist), a `ProgrammeException` will be thrown and interrupt the command execution. `BuffBuddy` will print the appropriate error message based on the Exception and then wait for the next command.

 ##### Add day